Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Abstract

 \section{Abstract}

 Spatial statistics often involves Cholesky decomposition of covariance matrices.
 To ensure scalability to high dimensions, several recent approximations have assumed a sparse Cholesky factor of the precision matrix.
 We propose a hierarchical Vecchia approximation, whose conditional-independence assumptions imply sparsity in the Cholesky factors of both the precision and the covariance matrix.
 This remarkable property is crucial for applications to high-dimensional spatio-temporal filtering.
 We present a fast and simple algorithm to compute our hierarchical Vecchia approximation, and we provide extensions to non-linear data assimilation with non-Gaussian data based on the Laplace approximation.
-In several numerical comparisons, our methods strongly outperformed alternative approaches.
+In several numerical comparisons, including a filtering analysis of satellite data, our methods strongly outperformed alternative approaches.

 { \textbf{Keywords:} state-space model, spatio-temporal statistics, data assimilation, Vecchia approximation, hierarchical matrix, incomplete Cholesky decomposition}